Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Introduction

-\IEEEPARstart{D}{eep} Neural Networks (DNNs) have achieved impressive performance in Computer Vision (CV) and Natural Language Processing (NLP), and thus are widely applied in businesses and industries, such as mobile payment \cite{du2018mobile}, autonomous driving \cite{badue2021self}, surveillance \cite{ansari2021human}, robotics \cite{polydoros2017survey}, and medical diagnosis \cite{bhattacharya2021deep}, etc. However, the potential crises hide behind the prosperity.
+Deep Neural Networks (DNNs) have achieved impressive performance in Computer Vision (CV) and Natural Language Processing (NLP), and thus are widely applied in businesses and industries, such as mobile payment \cite{du2018mobile}, autonomous driving \cite{badue2021self}, surveillance \cite{ansari2021human}, robotics \cite{polydoros2017survey}, and medical diagnosis \cite{bhattacharya2021deep}, etc. However, the potential crises hide behind the prosperity.
 Szegedy et al. \cite{goodfellow2014explaining} discover that only a tiny perturbation can overthrow the correct predictions of state-of-the-art DNN models.
-This malicious behavior is defined as the Adversarial Attacks and the manipulated image is called the Adversarial Example.
-After that, the effectiveness of adversarial examples has been proved in different CV tasks, which mainly contain image classification \cite{lu2007survey}, semantic segmentation \cite{hao2020brief}, object detection \cite{redmon2016you}, object tracking \cite{ciaparrone2020deep}, motion detection \cite{mishra2015survey} etc. Moreover, some researches \cite{liu2016delving}, \cite{ilyas2019adversarial} also demonstrate the vulnerability of DNNs in theory.
+This malicious behavior is defined as the Adversarial Attack and the manipulated image is called the Adversarial Example.
+After that, the effectiveness of adversarial examples has been proved in different CV tasks, which mainly contain image classification \cite{madry2018towards}, object detection \cite{liang2021parallel}, object tracking \cite{yan2020hijacking} etc. Moreover, some research \cite{liu2017delving, ilyas2019adversarial} has also theoretically demonstrated the vulnerability of DNNs.